Blow up Analysis for Anomalous Granular Gases: Introduction

 The parametrization of post-collisional velocities can also be found by using some properties of the model.
 Indeed, it is equivalent to conservation of impulsion and dissipation of energy:

-One of our goal will be the study of the macroscopic dissipation of energy, sometimes referred as cooling process of the gas.
-This phenomenon has been investigated mathematically by S. Mischler and C. Mouhot in \cite{Mischler:20062} for the case of constant restitution coefficient $e$, and by R. Alonso and B. Lods in \cite{alonso:2009} for visco-elastics hard spheres, more realistic at physical level.
+One of our goal will be the study of the macroscopic dissipation of energy, sometimes referred to as the cooling process of the gas.
+This is of high interest when one wants to study the self-similar behaviour of dissipative kinetic equations.

+This phenomenon has been investigated mathematically by S. Mischler and C. Mouhot in \cite{Mischler:20062} for the case of constant restitution coefficient $e$ and by R. Alonso and B. Lods in \cite{alonso:2009} for visco-elastics hard spheres, more realistic at the physical level.
 In the latter one, energy dissipation is a power law of the relative velocity of colliding particles.
 We will use ideas of these two articles to write some of the results we present in the following.
+The paper \cite{Li:2004} also deals with the cooling process of a one dimensional nonlinear friction equation, which arises when dealing with quasi-elastic limit of equation \eqref{homo} with variable restitution coefficient.
+Finally, J.A.
+Carrillo, M. Di Francesco and G. Toscani in~\cite{Carrillo:2006Self} and J.A.
+Carrillo and J.L.
+V\'azquez in \cite{Carrillo:2007a} used the behaviour of the kinetic energy to investigate intermediate asymptotics of nonlinear diffusion equation.

 Let us now describe precisely the collision operator we consider throughout the rest of this article.
 Let $f$ and $g$ be two nonnegative particles distribution functions only depending on $v \in \mathbb{R}^d$.
 The collision operator $Q_e(f,g)$, where $e \in [0,1)$ is the constant restitution coefficient, can be expressed in the following weak form: given a regular test function $\psi$,